The Fifth of July

 The Fifth of July is the seventh album by the Power pop band Watershed.
+It was released in 2005.
 The songs on the album have been featured on MTV's Date My Mom, Made, and Laguna Beach.
 In addition, they've been in rotations from South Carolina to Seattle.
 This album was also the first to feature Mark "Poochie" Borror.
 Watershed is managed by Thomas O'Keefe, a longtime fan of the band.